 The CP (coefficient of process capability) and CPK (coefficient of Index) are both statistical parameters that are useful for determining our manufacturing process’ stability.

-In short, the main 2 ideas here is measuring the variation of our processes (the smaller the better) and how centered the processes are (How close the mean is to the center line between the upper and lower limits defined for each process).
+There are two main ideas here: measuring the variation of our processes (the smaller the better) and determining how centered the processes are (how close the mean is to the central line between the upper and lower limits defined for each process).

-Your process perform with minimum variation, but it can be away from the optimal target towards one of the defined High or Low limit.
-This indicates a high index of Cp whereas Cpk will be low.
-On the other hand, your process may be on average exactly at the optimal target, but the variation level is high .
-In this scenario Cpk will also be lower, but Cp will be high.
-Cpk will be higher only when your process meets the optimal target consistently with minimum variation.
+While your process performs with a minimum variation, it may be off the optimal target and reach one of the High or Low limits.
+It is indicative of a high Cp index, and a low Cpk index.
+Alternatively, your process is on average exactly at the optimal target, but with a high level of variation.
+The Cpk will also be low, but the Cp will be high in this scenario.
+Cpk is higher only when your process meets the optimal target consistently with minimum variation in manufacturing.